bkhalil3/SpeziTemplateApplication/README.md

 ### **1. Health Data Check Task**
 - A new task called `Health Data Check` has been added to the Scheduler.
 - **Purpose:** Encourages users to review their daily health metrics via the Health Dashboard.
-- **Integration:** Linked to the Health Dashboard for actionable insights, using Spezi's modular framework.
+- **Integration:** Linked to the Health Dashboard for helpful insights, using Spezi's modular framework.
 - **Completion Tracking:** Task completion is persistently stored using `UserDefaults`, ensuring that task states are saved across sessions.

 ### **2. Interactive Task Flow**